neil-rti/video_streaming/README.md

 ## 1. Streaming using an external 'ffmpeg' and 'ffplay'

-This example uses the `ffmpeg` and `ffplay` video codec and display applications; these must be installed in available in your system PATH.
+This example uses the `ffmpeg` and `ffplay` video codec and display applications; these must be installed and available in your system PATH.
 For convenience, a launcher script `run_demo` has been provided.
 This script will launch the 4 applications in separate command terminals to demonstrate video streaming on a common PC host.
 The commands within this script may be used separately to stream